The comprehensive nature of the International Affairs Program gives you the academic background necessary to develop into a global leader of tomorrow.

 Meets 2 times a week for 2.5 hours

 In this international economics course, students will examine how economic institutions, property rights, and the operation of markets differ across countries.
 The primary focus will be on economic and political changes that have occurred in Africa, Asia, Eastern Europe, Western Europe, South American, and the United States during the past 30 years.
 Students will explore the reasons why some economic policies encourage trade and growth between countries and other policies reduce economic activity.
 The course will draw on historical examples to illustrate different incentives and how they affect income, poverty, trade, and political stability.
-Please click here for this summer' syllabus.
+Please click here for the syllabus.

 If you have not previously taken micro or macro economics and are interested in enrolling in a lower level course, or if you have already taken ECON 385 and would like to choose an alternative economics course, please click here to review descriptions of all economics courses offered.
 Please email Mary Stankus at firstname.lastname@example.org to discuss your interest in enrolling in an alternative economics course.